Childhood Arc ~ I'm Quite Knowledgeable! ~

 Yes, Koleha had set her sights on a ubiquitous natural toxin.

 Fortunately, since this was an otome game world, the food culture was as developed as Japan's.
-She couldn't cheat production by introducing potatoes—but potatoes were a cheap ingredient available anywhere.
+She couldn't cheat by introducing potatoes as some revolutionary crop — but that meant potatoes were already a cheap ingredient available anywhere.

 "Ojou-sama, will this do?"